storyblok/tool-examples/README.md

 # Tool Examples

-A collection of tools for Storyblok created by the community.
-Read more about creating tools [here](https://www.storyblok.com/docs/plugins/introduction)
+A collection of tools & scripts for Storyblok created by the community.

 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText=Table of Content) -->
 <details>